How Big Is the Carpet Cleaning Industry?

-The American carpet cleaning industry is enormous and growing with the population.
+The American carpet cleaning industry is enormous.
 In 1988, the carpet cleaning industry grossed about $1.8 billion.
-In 2011, that amount had risen to $3.7 billion.
-By 2015, the industry is expected to gross $4.4 billion.
+In 2013, that amount had risen to $3.9 billion.
 It’s dominated by more than 40,000 small, independently owned businesses and historically grows at about a 5 percent annual rate.

 Think, too, about how many people are concerned these days about green and healthy alternatives to ordinary cleaning and you’ll understand why people want to hire Chem-Dry.
 The Environmental Protection Agency recommends that homeowners with children clean carpets every six months every three months in high-humidity areas to keep dust particulates out of the air and minimize the chance of mold.

 The upshot is that there’s plenty of carpet out there to be cleaned, and Chem-Dry is in a perfect position to take advantage of the huge market.
 A top-ranked franchise system with professional, trained technicians, excellent customer service and a main office that keeps its franchise owners trained and stocked with equipment and supplies that lead the industry can easily outpace an independent vendor trying to do business in his own van.